Intrinsic Dimension Estimation Using Wasserstein Distances: Acknowledgements

 \subsection{Related Work}

-\paragraph{Dimension Estimation} There is a long history of dimension estimation, beginning with linear methods such as thresholding principal components \cite{fukunaga1971algorithm}, regressing k-Nearest-Neighbors (kNN) distances \cite{pettis1979intrinsic}, estimating packing numbers \cite{kegl2002intrinsic,grassberger2004measuring,camastra2002estimating}, an estimator based solely on neighborhood (but not metric) information that was recently proven consistent \cite{kleindessner2015dimensionality}, and many others.
+\paragraph{Dimension Estimation} There is a long history of dimension estimation, beginning with linear methods such as thresholding principal components \citep{fukunaga1971algorithm}, regressing k-Nearest-Neighbors (kNN) distances \citep{pettis1979intrinsic}, estimating packing numbers \citep{kegl2002intrinsic,grassberger2004measuring,camastra2002estimating}, an estimator based solely on neighborhood (but not metric) information that was recently proven consistent \citep{kleindessner2015dimensionality}, and many others.
 An exhaustive recent survey on the history of these techniques can be found in \cite{camastra2016intrinsic}.
-Perhaps the most popular choice among current practitioners is the MLE estimator of \cite{levina2004maximum}, which is also unique among such estimators in that it has been shown to be asymptotically consistent.
+Perhaps the most popular choice among current practitioners is the MLE estimator of \cite{levina2004maximum}.

 The MLE estimator is constructed as the maximum likelihood of a parameterized Poisson process.
 As worked out in \cite{levina2004maximum}, a local estimate of dimension for $k \geq 2$ and $x \in \rr^D$ is given by